ranja-sarkar/Hyperparameters/README.md

 Grid search systematically explores all combinations within a predefined grid, while random search randomly samples hyperparameters to cover a range of possibilities.

+The grid search technique is used to place the hyperparameters in a matrix-like structure or a parameter space/grid, and the model is trained on every combination of hyperparameter values.
+While the grid search looks at every possible combination of hyperparameters, random search selects and tests a random combination of hyperparameter values.
+Th random search technique randomly samples from a grid of hyperparameters instead of conducting an exhaustive search making grid search an expensive one.
+We can also specify the number of total runs the random search should try.

 <img width="220" alt="ss" src="https://github.com/user-attachments/assets/b922c6b2-48af-4003-a965-fa884e47adda" />